All you need to know

 Social Media and all that crap

-I use social media a lot, partly to promote courses and retreats but mostly as a vehicle for my burgeoning stand up comedy routines.
+I use social media a lot, partly to promote courses and other fun stuff but mostly as a vehicle for my burgeoning stand up comedy routines.
 If you talk to me in my Facebook group and I become familiar with you, I might find you on Twitter and say hello.
 You can ask me to be less friendly if you wish and I willm of course, respect your boundaries.

 You are not required to follow my social media accounts unless you want to and then I’d be really happy.
 But, carry on as you wish.